Bialik Street – Tel Aviv Walk #7

 Back To Allenby

-We returned back to Allenby st. and started walking to the parking lot.
+We returned to Allenby Street and started walking to the parking lot.

-As you go along Allenby st. it looks like there was no construction master plan.
-It’s quite hard to believe that the original plan was build houses so there will be no two ones alike.
+As you go along Allenby Street, it looks like there was no construction master plan.
+It is pretty challenging to believe that the original plan was to build houses so no two would be alike.

 The Great Synagogue of Tel Aviv

-And here we reached The Great Synagogue of Tel Aviv.
-The clock on the synagogue:
+Here, we reached the Great Synagogue of Tel Aviv.

 The Great Synagogue of Tel Aviv is located on 110 Allenby Street, Tel Aviv, just east of the Shalom Tower.
 The building was designed by Yehuda Magidovitch in 1922 and completed in 1926.
 It was renovated in 1970 with a new external facade of arches.